sir-jick/Archive-Arduino-libraries/libraries/FrequencyDetector/README.md

 - Corrected formula for compensating millis().
 - New field PeriodOfOneReadingMillis.
 - Now accept dropout values in milliseconds.
-- New functions `printLegendForArduinoPlotter()` and `printDataForArduinoPlotter()`.
+- New functions `printResultLegendForArduinoPlotter()` and `printResultDataForArduinoPlotter()`.

 # CI
-Since Travis CI is unreliable and slow, the library examples are now tested with GitHub Actions for the following boards:
+The library examples are tested with GitHub Actions for the following boards:

 - arduino:avr:uno
 - digistump:avr:digispark-tiny1
 - ATTinyCore:avr:attinyx5:chip=85,clock=1internal

-#### If you find this library useful, please give it a star.